MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/3-azure-native-solutions.md

 You learn that the company you work for wants to be able to create hundreds of virtual machines, with identical configurations.
 They want to report back on these configurations.
 They want to be able to see which machines accept which configurations without problems.
 They also want to see those problems when a machine doesn't achieve a desired state.
 In addition, they want to be able to feed all of this data into a monitoring tool so they can analyze all of the data and learn from it.

-Based on the requirements provided to you by your organization, you decide that the best solution is to use Azure Automation State Configuration with DSC configurations declaring the states.
-Azure Automation State Configuration can automatically set your DSC state configurations on all of your nodes.
+Based on the requirements provided to you by your organization, you decide that the best solution is to use Azure automation state configuration with DSC configurations declaring the states.
+Azure automation state configuration can automatically set your DSC state configurations on all of your nodes.
 This approach also ensures that the machines report the state of each node.
 You can also forward this data to Azure Monitor logs.
-You use Azure Automation State Configuration to improve the management of your DSC state configurations.
+You use Azure automation state configuration to improve the management of your DSC state configurations.

 ### Solution summary

-The Azure Automation State Configuration service is good for automating your DSC configurations, along with the management of machines that need those configurations, and getting centralized reporting back from each machine.
-You can use DSC without Azure Automation State Configuration, particularly if you want to administer a smaller number of machines.
-For larger and more complicated scenarios that need orchestration, Azure Automation State Configuration is the solution you need.
+The Azure automation state configuration service is good for automating your DSC configurations, along with the management of machines that need those configurations, and getting centralized reporting back from each machine.
+You can use DSC without Azure automation state configuration, particularly if you want to administer a smaller number of machines.
+For larger and more complicated scenarios that need orchestration, Azure automation state configuration is the solution you need.
 All of the configurations and features that you need can be pushed to all of the machines, and applied equally, with minimal effort.

 ## Azure Resource Manager templates